Black is Back! Charred timber cladding is all the rage amongst architects and designers

 An additional feature of Accoya, a solid wood, is that the grain is emphasised much more than any other timber due to how well the process chars Accoya.
 The process makes it an attractive timber for cladding, siding and even internal feature walls.

 Traditionally charring timber until it turns to charcoal black was the only option but now manufacturers using this technology have broaden their range with added treatments/colours to achieve long lasting features.
-New techniques to enhance the timber’s aesthetics, offering traditional, highly charred, heavily textured looking timber in sleek and contemporary finishes is offering architects and designers the freedom to design whilst achieving the look and finish they desire.
+New techniques to enhance the timber’s aesthetics, offering traditional, highly charred black cladding, heavily textured looking timber in sleek and contemporary finishes is offering architects and designers the freedom to design whilst achieving the look and finish they desire.

 See more charred Accoya projects here.